 Residential treatment, intensive outpatient, and partial hospitalization offer individuals in recovery the chance to learn methods and tools for building long-term sobriety.
 While at Landmark, patients will experience multiple forms of therapy, including individual & group therapy with addiction counselors and clinically trained therapists and local psychiatrists that will ultimately form the foundation for regaining control of your life from drugs or alcohol.

-Individual therapy is the cornerstone of any type of addiction treatment program.
+Individual therapy is the cornerstone of any type of drug & alcohol addiction treatment program.
 While group therapy and support meetings are important for helping those in recovery to share and empathize with peers, individual therapy allows patients to delve deeper into their own personal addiction and address the underlying psychological mechanisms that play a role in their addiction.

 At Landmark Recovery, each patient is assigned a dedicated, Masters Level, licensed therapist and meets with the therapist at least once weekly.
 Self-pay patients and individuals on Detox or Residential levels of care meet with their therapist twice weekly—double the national average.
 Everything that occurs within the confines of individual therapy is confidential, safe, and judgment-free.

 The only time that a therapist may share information is if they believe you could be a harm to yourself or others.
 There are several therapeutic modalities employed by therapists during therapy sessions.
 These different approaches are usually chosen based on the individual patient’s needs.